 What Counts as an Insubstantial Condition

-Property deeds sometimes include conditions attached to the transfer of land.
-Some of those conditions are meaningful, like requiring the property to be used for a specific purpose.
-Others are purely nominal, carrying no actual benefit to anyone involved.
+Property deeds sometimes include conditions tied to a land transfer.
+Some are meaningful, like requiring the property to be used for a specific purpose.
+Others offer no real benefit to anyone.

 When a condition annexed to a grant or conveyance of land is merely nominal and without actual and substantial benefit to the party to whom or in whose favor it is to be performed, it may be wholly disregarded, and a failure to perform the condition shall not forfeit the lands conveyed subject thereto.

-A.R.S. § 33-436This statute exists to prevent outdated or meaningless conditions from creating legal headaches for current property owners.
-A condition that once made sense at the time of the original transfer may have lost all practical relevance decades later.
+A.R.S. § 33-436This statute stops outdated or pointless conditions from causing legal problems.
+A condition that once made sense may have lost all practical value decades later.

 Why This Matters for Property Owners

-Without this protection, a property owner could technically lose their land for failing to comply with a condition that benefits no one.
-That kind of result would be disproportionate and unfair.
-Arizona law recognizes that and draws a clear line: if the condition has no real substance, it has no real teeth.
+Without this rule, a property owner could lose their land for ignoring a condition that benefits no one.
+Arizona law draws a clear line: if the condition has no real substance, it has no real teeth.